“You’re really going to do it, aren’t you?”

 © Jade M. Wong 2016

 Written for Terrible Minds’ Flash Fiction Challenge.
 We had to pick a random title and run with it.
-‘The Bookfeet’ immediately sparked an idea for a prequel of sorts to a previously written short story.
+‘The Bookfeet’ stood out to me immediately.